Having to start a budget might be tedious but it doesn’t have to be boring.

 Monthly Expenses.
 It includes a list of your monthly obligations such as mortgage/rent, loan payments, utility bills, and discretionary spending.

 Financial Goals.
 Financial goals are monetarily quantifiable aspects of your life.
 They are things that can be purchased such as goods, experiences, and education.
-These goals are things like savings goals, homeownership, student loan payoff, or once in a lifetime trip.
+These goals are things like savings goals, homeownership, student loan payoff, or once-in-a-lifetime trips.
 What are your short-term financial goals?
 Want to buy a home or a luxury car?
 Maybe you want to go on a worldwide trip or send your kids to college.
 Or you need to save money or pay off debt.

 Examples of Financial Goals